radixdlt/radixdlt-kotlin/README.md

 Immutable data can be stored on the ledger.
 The data can be encrypted so that only selected identities can read the data.

-To store the encrypted string `Hello` which only I can read into an account:
+To store the encrypted string `Hello` which only the user can read:
 ```
 val myPublicKey: ECPublicKey = api.myPublicKey
 val data: Data = Data.DataBuilder()